AzadehZam/-weather-forecasting-mobile-app/README.md

 │   └── env.d.ts              # Environment variable types
 ├── assets/                    # Images and icons
 ├── constants/                 # App constants
-├── .env                      # Environment variables (not in git) ├── babel.config.js           # Babel configuration
+├── .env                      # Environment variables (included for educational purposes) ├── babel.config.js           # Babel configuration
 └── package.json             # Dependencies and scripts
 ```

 ## 🔑 API Configuration

 This app uses the OpenWeatherMap API for weather data.
-To set up:
+For educational purposes, the API key is already included in the `.env` file in this repository.

+**Note**: In production applications, API keys should never be committed to version control.
+This project includes the API key for educational demonstration purposes only.

+If you want to use your own API key:
 1. Visit [OpenWeatherMap](https://openweathermap.org/api)
 2. Sign up for a free account
 3. Generate an API key
-4. Add the key to your `.env` file as shown above
+4. Replace the key in the `.env` file

-**Note**: The `.env` file is not tracked by git for security reasons.

 ## 🎯 Usage